tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 **\[00:20:13\]**

-…

 The typewriter twitched.

 Then typed.

-The same sentence.
-Again and again, like a skipped record:
+Just the same sentence, over and over:

 **GOOD BOYS DON’T BLEED SO LOUD**